Aegis1863/LLMs-Distillation-Quantification/README.md

 **Data distillation technology is one of the common techniques used in building LLMs.
 Our research focuses on quantifying and evaluating the extent of LLM distillation, aiming to promote greater transparency and diversity in the core technologies of LLMs.**

-**Prohibit the use of this research as a tool for competition and attacks between companies or nations.**
+**We prohibit the use of this research as a tool for competition and attacks between companies or nations.**

 <div align="center">
     <img src="images/claim.png" width="100%" />